Radoslav Rochallyi: Writing style and philosophy

+He's trying to finish off aesthetic-logical minimalism as a system that brings aesthetics and logic together in content and uses mathematical and geometric patterns in form.
+In Magpiezine, he said he tries to answer the question of how deep meanings can be communicated through simple, aesthetically pleasing forms of math and geometry.
+This minimalist approach is the foundation of his artistic and aesthetic communication style.

+In the field of philosophy, he was influenced by the work of physicist Max Tegmark and mathematician G. H. Hardy.
+In the field of creation, he was shaped by the works of early experimental avant-garde artists (painters and poets).

+In the French magazine Recours au poème n ° 212, Rochally's philosophy of creation is described as mathematical determinism.

+In an interview in the literary magazine Tiny spoon, he claims that all the free decisions we have made and will make are determined by the mathematical nature of reality.
+Art and unconditional love are the only ways to turn your back on determinism, at least for a while.

 Golden Ratio Poetry

 Rochallyi used an experimental poetic form of the golden ratio around 2012.

 It follows a strict structure based on the golden number 1.618033 in syllables.
 Typically represented in the form of six lines, 1/6/1/8 / (0) / 3/3 - with so many words or syllables on the line that correspond to the golden number.
 The only limitation of poetry according to the golden number is the number of words or syllables followed by the sequence number 1.618033.
 The Greek letter Phi represents the golden ratio.
 Its value is 1.618034.
 In Golden Divine collection (2015), he tried to link poetry with Fi (φ) and hence the number 1,618034 in non-graphical form and with a golden section in its graphic form.

 Schmidt argues that his Golden Divine is a prototype of formal fundamentalism in poetry, employing a restriction according to the Greek letter phi.

 The only limitation of "Golden Ratio Poetry" is that the number of words or syllables follows the sequence of digits in 1.618034.
+Sarah Glaz of the Department of Mathematics, University of Connecticut wrote that although the decimal expansion of any irrational number is infinite, the counting pattern in the poem uses only an approximation of the number itself, so R. Rochallyi used a modified decimal expansion of ɸ as the number of words or syllables per line of his poems.
+Specifically, he stopped at the 6th decimal place and rounded the last number from 3 to 4.